DataONEorg/dataone-web/content/learning/documentation.md

 ## **Tutorial Videos**

-For video tutorials on how to create your first portal, please visit member node, the Arctic Data Center's, [video tutorial page](https://arcticdata.io/data-portals/#instructional-videos-identifier "Video Tutorials").
+For video tutorials on how to create your first portal, please visit member node, the Arctic Data Center, and their [video tutorial page](https://arcticdata.io/data-portals/#instructional-videos-identifier "Video Tutorials").